What is Homeschooling?

 While the LA has a reasonable amount of power to safeguard children and young people, they do not have the right to enter private homes or inspect students.
 Section 2.12 of the EHE guidelines states: “[The law] does not, for example, give local authorities powers to enter the homes of, or otherwise see, children for the purposes of monitoring the provision of elective home education.”

 There are many different methods of home education.
 Some homeschoolers choose to be very structured; some choose to follow a child-led autonomous learning path.
-We are quite structured, although we still make time for field trips, homeschool meets, and social activities.
-We also have our own mini “classroom”, with child-sized furniture and ample storage for our resources.
+If you’re structured, you might have a home-based schoolroom but there will still be plenty of time for field trips, homeschool meets, and social activities!
 However, some British home educators do not have specific learning areas, or any type of formal structure.

 Point 3.4 of the EHE guidelines states: “Local authorities should acknowledge that learning takes place in a wide variety of environments and not only in the home.”
 I find it a wonderful and joyous thing that British homeschoolers enjoy so much freedom in their education choices.
 While I realise that some other countries do offer financial or other government support, to their registered homeschoolers, forgoing any such payment is a small price to pay for retaining our freedom and inherent flexibility.